6 Tips to Rock Drupal 8 SEO

 - The Metatag module allows you to automatically provide title tags and structured metadata to each page of your website.
 This module places both the HTML title tag and meta tags in the header of a web page.
 This means less code and faster rendering of your web pages which also helps with your SEO.

 - The Alternate Hreflang Module automatically adds hreflang tags to all or your website pages.
 Search engines reference the alternative hreflang tag to serve the correct language or regional URL in the search results.
 This is very important for multilingual websites.

 Search engines want to help you help them crawl and index your website.
 In order to do this, they provide tools and reports to help you communicate with them and better understand what’s going on with your website.
 The marketers who do this well will receive better search results and get a lot of traffic.

-Cron is a system that maintains and cleans up your Drupal site.
-It does things like checking for updates, indexing content, and rebuilding XML sitemaps.
+- Cron is a system that maintains and cleans up your Drupal site.
+It does things like check for updates, index content, and rebuild XML sitemaps.
 Now your XML sitemap will stay up to date with all the new content that you add to your website.

 5. Download the best Drupal 8 modules for SEO

 No one thing is so powerful that Google is going to suddenly fall in love with your website and boost you in the SERPs (Search Engine Results Pages).
 Rather, all the tools work together to produce an outcome that is significantly better than the parts alone ever could.
 The Drupal modules I’ve mentioned above are just a few of the very best.
 I’ve listed others in the book and in the Drupal SEO Checklist including:

 - While Drupal 8 now includes RDF (Resource Description Framework) in its core, the RDF UI module goes a step further by allowing site builders to integrate Schema.org seamlessly during or after the site building process on Drupal 8.
 This is important because, as Schema.org describes it, “On-page markup helps search engines understand the information on web pages and provide richer search results.”